rigaya/QSVEnc/QSVEncC_Options.en.md

     The input will be assumed as CFR and input pts will not be checked.

   - forcecfr
     Check pts from the input file, and duplicate or remove frames if required to keep CFR, so that synchronization with the audio could be maintained.
+Please note that this could not be used with --trim.

   - vfr
     Honor source timestamp and enable vfr output.
 Only available for avsw/avhw reader, and could not be used with --trim.